Government goes paperless with SeamlessDocs

 SeamlessDocs modernizes a critical operation of government: forms.

 Jonathon Ende and Cachi Camejo founded SeamlessDocs in 2011, because they fundamentally believe that government is beautiful.
-And their goal was to transform the way governments interact with their citizens by taking their forms, bringing them online, and making them paperless.
+Their goal was to transform the way governments interact with their citizens by bringing their forms online, and making them paperless.

 Examples of how SeamlessDocs is making government beautiful ranges from online forms for health benefit applications to a customized CMS for a specific city or county.
 For example, the website for the city of Newark, powered by SeamlessDocs, includes a sleek online portal for paying taxes, water bills, etc. as well as a form center to easily search public records.
-Seth Wainer, CIO for the city of Newark, attributes SeamlessDocs for their ability to bring “government up to speed with the technological shifts happening across a number of industries”.
+Seth Wainer, CIO for the city of Newark, credits SeamlessDocs for their ability to bring “government up to speed with the technological shifts happening across a number of industries”.
 Ultimately, I believe our partnership will engender long term future for both technology at the City of Newark and within SeamlessDocs.”
-The website for Bryan County, Georgia is another example of SeamlessGov at work to make public interactions “seamless” by offering online payments, tax information and motor vehicle registrations all with the click of a button.
+The website for Bryan County, Georgia is another example of SeamlessDocs making public interactions “seamless” by offering online payments, tax information and motor vehicle registrations all with the click of a button.

 Seth Wainer, CIO for the city of Newark, attributes SeamlessDocs for their ability to bring “government up to speed with the technological shifts happening across a number of industries”